qiime2/q2-longitudinal/README.md

 QIIME2 plugin for paired sample comparisons.

-Use examples are provided in the [QIIME2 tutorial documentation](https://docs.qiime2.org/2017.8/tutorials/longitudinal/).

-If you use this plugin, please cite: https://github.com/qiime2/q2-longitudinal
+This is a QIIME 2 plugin.
+For details on QIIME 2 and tutorials demonstrating how to use this plugin, see the [QIIME2 documentation](https://qiime2.org/).